Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/index.md

-# 🧠 Advanced ML Pipeline for MR/CT Series Type Detection Using DICOM Headers
+# Advanced ML Pipeline for MR/CT Series Type Detection Using DICOM Headers
+Author : Jeongsoo Pang

-## 🌍 Overview
+## Abstract

-Modern radiology workflows involve parsing thousands of DICOM series from MR and CT modalities.
-Determining the exact **series type** (e.g., SWI, T2 FLAIR, CT Angiography) is essential for accurate processing, post-analysis, and visualization.
-This post introduces a robust, production-ready ML pipeline that automatically classifies series type based solely on metadata extracted from DICOM headers.
+Modern radiology workflows involve parsing different DICOM series from MR and CT modalities for further image processing or operation.
+Determining the exact **series type** (e.g., PWI, DWI, SWI, T2 FLAIR, CT Angiography) is essential for accurate processing, post-analysis, and visualization.
+However, due to vendor specific DICOM formatting, DICOM This post introduces a robust, production-ready ML pipeline that automatically classifies series type based solely on metadata extracted from DICOM headers.

 ---

-## 🔍 Problem Statement

-Historically, systems used static rule-based logic trees to infer modality and series types.
-These logic trees were:

-- ❌ Brittle and hard to scale
-- ❌ Dependent on vendor-specific `SeriesDescription`
-- ❌ Prone to errors from inconsistent metadata

-### ✅ Our Goals
+### Goal

-- Build a **vendor-agnostic ML classifier**
-- Base predictions on robust DICOM header features
+- Access and extract vendor specific private values located under nested structure from DICOM-meta-data Vendors : GM, Siemens, Philips
+- Build ML model that **Training Data and Features are able to be Expanded in the future**
-- Achieve >95% classification accuracy
+- Achieve >90% classification accuracy
+- Considering cases where some important headers (Series-Description, b-value, etc...) does not exist

 ---